These Are Not Hard Questions. They Are Specific Questions.

 The wrong answer most candidates pick.
 Use a 365-day year for the daily rate calculation, or prorate to the wrong party.

 The right answer.
-Use the 360-day banker's year (30 days per month × 12).
+If the question uses the 360-day banker's year, treat each month as 30 days.
 Annual tax $3,600 / 360 = $10 per day.
-Seller is responsible for January 1 through September 14 (254 days at 30 per month: 8 full months × 30 + 14 days = 254 days).
+Seller is responsible for January 1 through September 14 (254 days at 30 per month: 8 full months 30 + 14 days = 254 days).
 Seller owes $2,540.
 Buyer owes $1,060 for the remainder of the year.

 Why candidates miss it.
 Using 365 days instead of 360 produces a wrong answer close enough to a right answer that it's on the answer choice list.
 Candidates who don't explicitly use the banker's year convention pick the 365-day answer.
 Math-avoidant candidates sometimes skip the problem entirely.